phpmd/phpmd/src/site/rst/rules/index.rst

 List of rulesets and rules contained in each ruleset.

 - `Code Size Rules`__: The Code Size Ruleset contains a collection of rules that find code size related problems.
+- `Controversial Rules`__: This ruleset contains a collection of controversial rules.
 - `Design Rules`__: The Code Size Ruleset contains a collection of rules that find software design related problems.
 - `Naming Rules`__: The Naming Ruleset contains a collection of rules about names - too long, too short, and so forth.
 - `Unused Code Rules`__: The Unused Code Ruleset contains a collection of rules that find unused code.

 __ index.html#code-size-rules
+__ index.html#controversial-rules
 __ index.html#design-rules
 __ index.html#naming-rules
 __ index.html#unused-code-rules